-David Trew, Executive Director (780.496.3474)
+David Trew, PBiol.
+Executive Director email@example.com (587) 525-6823

 David has in his career focused primarily on water quality management and policy development as a scientist, manager and senior manager.
 He has worked with all manner of stakeholders in the water management area, from scientific research communities and early river basin councils, through to cross-ministry and inter-governmental committees.
 David is well positioned to guide the organization as it fulfills its potential as the Watershed Planning and Advisory Council for the North Saskatchewan Watershed.

 Billie started with NSWA in the spring of 2001.
-Her involvement with economic development in rural communities, experience with the public participation process and use of strategic communication techniques are some of the resources she calls upon.
-Her free-lance journalism exploits spanned over thirty years, wherein she wrote for Harrowsmith Magazine, Western Producer, Chatalaine, Chickadee and produced weekly columns for various newspapers in Alberta and B.C.
-The skills she developed there have been useful in producing "The North Saskatchewan River Guide", "The Heritage River Study" and her most recent publication, "Living in the SHED" which is due to be released in 2014.
+Her involvement with economic development in rural communities, experience with public participation and strategic communication techniques are some of the resources she calls upon.
+Her free-lance journalism exploits span decades, wherein she wrote for Harrowsmith Magazine, Western Producer, Chatalaine, Chickadee and produced weekly columns for various newspapers in Alberta and B.C.
+The skills she developed there have been useful in producing The North Saskatchewan River Guide, 2002; the Heritage River Study, 2005; and the most recent publication, Living in the SHED, released December 2015.

-Melissa Logan, Watershed Planning & Management Coordinator (780.495.0641)
+Melissa Logan, PBiol.
+Watershed Planning & Management Coordinator

 Melissa Logan has a degree in Biology from the University of Alberta (2001) and started working with the NSWA in February 2011.
 Melissa has experience in watershed management planning, state of the watershed reporting, limnology, surface water quality assessment, treatment wetland design, bioengineering, health and safety, and wetland and riparian area conservation.
 Melissa has worked with many different watershed stewardship groups across the province on watershed management initiatives, and has been involved with two different working groups on the Alberta Water Council.
 For the NSWA, Melissa works with several sub watershed groups.
 She was the lead planner in developing the Mayatan Lake State of the Watershed Report and is now working on a draft Mayatan Lake Integrated Watershed Management Plan (Modeste sub watershed).
 She is also working in the Sturgeon River sub watershed with a municipa; task force tasked with implementing recommendations from the Sturgeon River State of the Watershed Report.
 Outside work, Melissa is an avid photographer, motorcyclist, roller derby player and bootcamp instructor.

-Mary Ellen Shain, Watershed Planning & Management Coordinator (780.496.6962)
+Mary Ellen Shain, M.Sc.
+Watershed Planning & Management Coordinator Headwaters Region